menu

 Demographics

-The education level of Aldan citizens is a little higher than the average for US cities and towns: 23.31% of adults in Aldan have at least a bachelor's degree.
+The citizens of Aldan are slightly better educated than the national average of 21.84% for all cities and towns, with 23.31% of adults in Aldan having a bachelor's degree or advanced degree.

 The per capita income in Aldan in 2022 was $37,712, which is upper middle income relative to Pennsylvania and the nation.
 This equates to an annual income of $150,848 for a family of four.
 However, Aldan contains both very wealthy and poor people as well.